-New Agreement creates pipeline for Delaware County Community College Students to Lincoln University
+New agreement creates pipeline for Delaware County Community College Students to Lincoln University

 Allen said now that the agreement is signed, the real work begins.

-In order to participate in this new agreement, eligible students must first receive an associate degree in either Arts or Science at Delaware County Community College and meet all Lincoln University degree, major, and grade point average requirements.
-The University’s nursing and other major programs are not part of this new dual admission and core-to-core transfer agreement.
+In order to participate, eligible students must first receive an associate degree in arts or science at Delaware County Community College and meet all Lincoln University degree, major and grade-point-average requirements.
+The university’s nursing and some other major programs are not part of the new agreement.

 The program will allow students to attend Lincoln’s main campus or its adult completion program at the School for Adult and Continuing Education in Philadelphia’s University City.

-Delaware County Community College President Dr. L. Joy Gates Black said she is elated for the opportunity this agreement will give to her students.
+Delaware County Community College President Dr. L. Joy Gates Black said she is elated for the opportunity the agreement will give to her students.

 “Thanks to the hard work of both the Delaware County and the Lincoln University teams, we have a signed agreement.
 This agreement will offer significant opportunities for Delaware County Community College students who choose to transfer to Lincoln University,” she said.

-Black said the ripple effects of this agreement will be felt for years to come.
+Black said the ripple effects of the agreement will be felt for years to come.

-“We are excited about what this will mean for our students and our community,” the Delaware County Community College President said.
+“We are excited about what this will mean for our students and our community,” she said.

 (0) comments